top of page

 • Part of customer support / success

-N.B.
-The CS team is a challenge here.
-Costs associated with onboarding / servicing / gross retention should be included in COS, but any CS staff who are revenue generating sit more naturally in S&M opex.
-Our loose rule of thumb is any CS that have revenue-linked quota targets move below GM into S&M.
+The Customer Support/Success (CS) team is a challenge here.
+Costs associated with customer onboarding / servicing / gross retention should be included in COS, but any CS staff who are revenue generating (i.e. focused on generating upsell, rather than servicing customers) sit more naturally in S&M OPEX.
+Our rule of thumb is that any CS function that has revenue-linked quota targets moves further down the income statement, from GM into S&M.

 FURTHER READING / FOUNDATIONAL UNIT ECONOMICS / DAVID SKOK

-There are three popular KPIs that are very commonly tracked.
-These three KPIs are worth calculating because they are pervasive and well benchmarked, but it’s important to understand their limitations.
-These limitations are particularly apparent when it comes to newer GTM approaches such as product-led or community-led growth.
+There are three popular KPIs that are very commonly tracked: LTV:CAC, Magic Number and the CAC Payback period.
+These three KPIs are worth calculating because they are pervasive and well benchmarked, and companies are expected to have a good grasp on these numbers.
+However, it’s important to understand their limitations.
+These limitations are particularly apparent when it comes to newer GTM approaches such as product-led growth, or community-led growth.

 LTV : CAC